How we got the Bible

 BUT WHO WERE THE OTHERS?

-It should come as no surprise at this point, that all the writings known to be written by approved apostles, finally found their way into the Bible.
+It should come as no surprise at this point, that all the writings preserved and known to be written by approved apostles, finally found their way into the Bible.
 This includes the writings of Peter (2 letters), John (5 letters), James (1 letter) and Matthew (1 letter) along with all the letters of Paul (14 letters).
-We know of only one lost letter of Paul.
-That means that of the 27 letters which make up the New Testament, 23 are written by well known and confirmed apostles.
-That leaves us with 3 writers which we need to discuss, namely: Mark, Luke and Jude.
-Who were these men?
+So we know thus far that all these were included in the New Testament because of their apostolic authorship.
+That leaves 3 writers which we need to discuss now, namely: Mark, Luke and Jude.
+Who were these men, and how did their writings get into the New Testament?

 Mark wrote a gospel